una-auxme/paf/doc/development/linting.md

 - pycodestyle
 - Ned Batchelder’s McCabe script

-.
 More details on it can be found in the documentation of Flake8.

+We also use [black](https://github.com/psf/black) as a code formatter to unify the coding style.

 ## 💬 Markdown Linter